jenelledowner17/jenelledowner17.github.io/README.md

  <form>
 <span>
 <ol>
- <li><a href ="http://www.disneyplus.com" target="_blank"> Disney Plus</a>: <p>This website is one of my favorites becasue it has a collection of new and old films and television shows by Disney.It bring me back to my childhood each time I visit the site.
+ <li><a href ="http://www.disneyplus.com" target="_blank"> Disney Plus</a>: <p>This website is one of my favorites becasue it has a collection of new and old films and television shows by Disney.
+It brings me back to my childhood each time I visit the site.
 If you want to go down memory lane as well be sure to click the link.</p></li>
 <li><a href ="http://www.comedycentral.com" target="_blank"> Comedy Central</a>: <p>I like to visit this website when I am feeling a bit down and need to laugh for a bit.
-Since stand up comdey is one of my favorite things to watch, it also introduces me to new comics.
+Since stand up comedy is one of my favorite things to watch, it also introduces me to new comics.
 If you are looking for a laugh about the issues we are facing today I suggest watching the Socially Distance Show with Trevor Noah.</p></li>
 </ol>
 </span>
 </form>